 With so many choices, it can at first be overwhelming, but once you become clear about the energy and function of the room, as well as the overall aesthetic you are working with throughout your home, the narrowing down begins to take place.
 Always be sure to order samples.
 Many times they will ship the samples for free, but even if you have to pay $2-7, it will be worth it for the investment you are about to embark upon.

-Wishing the creation of your sanctuary go well and offer and fun and memorable journey.
+Wishing the creation of your sanctuary goes well and offers a fun and memorable journey.